minio/docs/source/operations/data-recovery.rst

 rates (multiple drives or nodes) may require a faster response.

-For nodes with one or more drives that are either partially failed or operating in a degraded state (increasing disk errors, SMART warnings, timeouts in MinIO logs, etc.), you can safely unmount the drive *if* the cluster has sufficient remaining healthy drives to maintain
+For nodes with one or more drives that are either partially failed or operating in a degraded state (increasing drive errors, SMART warnings, timeouts in MinIO logs, etc.), you can safely unmount the drive *if* the cluster has sufficient remaining healthy drives to maintain
 :ref:`read and write quorum <minio-ec-parity>`.
 Missing drives are less